 Why most of the manual testers fail when testing websites for performance?
-There are couple of reasons.
+There are a couple of reasons for the failure:

-- They don’t have proper tools to test website for performance and
+- They don’t have the proper tools to test the website for performance and

-- They don’t have required skills for performance testing.
+- They don’t have the skills required for performance testing.

-Does that mean you should wait till your stakeholder report the performance glitches in web application you developed?
-Definitely not.
-Many testers are good at testing websites manually and they report almost every defect while testing under standard tests.
-BUT, when same tester performs load or stress tests they stuck either at resource (required tools) or skill level.
+Does that mean you should wait until your stakeholder report the performance glitches in a web application you developed?
+Definitely not!
+Many testers are good at testing websites manually and they report almost every defect while testing against standard test cases.

-I suggest not to take any risk if you are committed to defect free service.
+I suggest you not to take any risk if you are committed to defect-free service.
 Ask for required tools and train your staff for necessary skills.
-Today, I’m going to review load, stress and performance testing tool for websites.
-The tool is called WAPT – Web Application Load, Stress and Performance Testing – a cost effective and easy to learn web load testing tool.
+Today, I’m going to review a load, stress, and performance testing tool for websites.
+The tool is called WAPT – Web Application Load, Stress, and Performance Testing – a cost-effective and easy to learn the Web Load Testing tool.

 What You Will Learn: